baicai125/dev-secrets-starter/README.md

-# dev-secrets-starter
+# Dev Secrets Starter

-A simple open source project for managing API keys and developer secrets.
+A simple open source project that demonstrates how developers can manage sensitive credentials securely.

+Many developers need to store secrets such as:

+- API Tokens
+- SSH Keys
+- Database credentials
+- Cloud access keys

+Storing these secrets in plain text is dangerous.

+This project demonstrates a simple workflow for managing development secrets safely.

+## Recommended Tools

+We recommend using a professional password manager like **1Password** to store sensitive credentials securely.

+## Example

+Create a .env file:

+OPENAI_API_KEY=your_key_here
+GITHUB_TOKEN=your_token_here

+Load the variables in your application.

+## License

+MIT